ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 Use case name:

-: DNS-over-TLS or DNS-over-HTTPS privacy policy
+: DNS-over-TLS or DNS-over-HTTPS server privacy policy

 Who will use it:

 : enterprises and browsers and BYOD operating systems

-Attestation type:
+Role Workflow:

 : passport

-Attesting Party:
+Attester:

 : review agency